Best Hairstyles

 Round Face Shape

-Round faces have similar width and height.
+Round faces have similar width and height with soft, curved contours.
 The most effective 2026 styles create vertical lines and introduce angles — height at the crown, asymmetry through side parts, and length that falls past the jaw.
+Both women's and men's cuts for round faces prioritise the same principle: elongate and angularise.

 Best 2026 Styles